 The cover is what keeps your sandbox clean and ready for play.
 A simple and effective option is to create a frame from PVC pipes and stretch a durable shade cloth over it.
 This design is great because it lets air and moisture through, preventing mold and musty smells, while still keeping out leaves, debris, and neighborhood cats.
 Another popular choice is a hinged plywood cover.
 You can attach it directly to the sandbox frame or a nearby fence, creating a sturdy lid that completely seals off the sand from rain and pests.
 This option is heavier but offers maximum protection from the elements, keeping your sand perfectly dry.

-Plan Your Sandbox Design
+Designing Your DIY Sandbox

 Before you start cutting boards or buying sand, taking some time to plan your design will save you headaches later.
 A great sandbox is more than just a box of sand; it’s a safe, clean, and functional play space.
 Thinking through the size, location, cover, and other features ensures your final build will be a backyard favorite for years to come.
 A little planning now means you can build with confidence and create a sandbox that perfectly fits your family’s needs.